warrior1211421/Gaming-Techies/content/posts/best-motherboards-for-ryzen-7-3700x-top-5-lists-buying-guide.md

   ### Memory Slots

   Lastly, the other thing that you mustn’t ignore looking out in a motherboard is the number of memory slots that it offers.
-The Ryzen 7 3700 processor is most preferably used for heavy0duty usage; it needs a high amount of RAM.
+The Ryzen 7 3700 processor is most preferably used for heavy duty usage; it needs a high amount of RAM.
 Hence, it is quite important to figure out how many total numbers of memory slots the motherboard you will buy offers.

   Most of the motherboards include four memory slots that are powerful enough to handle a maximum of up to 64 or 128 GB of RAM that is quite high for most users.
 So, we suggest you buy a motherboard that comes with similar or more memory slots.